Zoe Ball: Television

-Ball co-hosted the 2002 Brit Awards with Frank Skinner, following which motherhood meant that she took less television work.
-In 2005, she co-hosted the BBC reality show Strictly Dance Fever.
+Ball co-hosted the 2002 Brit Awards with Frank Skinner, In 2005, she co-hosted the BBC reality show Strictly Dance Fever.
 In 2006, Ball co-hosted the ITV programme Extinct, alongside Trevor McDonald.

-In January 2007, she presented the second series of ITV's Soapstar Superstar, taking over from Fern Britton and Ben Shephard, who hosted the first series.
+In January 2007, Ball presented the second series of ITV's Soapstar Superstar, taking over from Fern Britton and Ben Shephard, who hosted the first series.
 In March 2007, she hosted the ITV talent search Grease Is the Word.

 Alongside Jamie Theakston, Ball presented Channel 5's quiz series Britain's Best Brain in 2009.
 Ball has guest presented several episodes of The One Show as a stand-in for Alex Jones.

 On 4 August 2013, as hostess of a special entitled Doctor Who Live: The Next Doctor, she revealed Peter Capaldi as the incoming Twelfth Doctor and hosted his first interview in that capacity.

-In November 2013, she co-hosted the BBC One Children in Need telethon, alongside Sir Terry Wogan, Fearne Cotton, Nick Grimshaw and Tess Daly.
+In November 2013, Ball co-hosted the BBC One Children in Need telethon, alongside Sir Terry Wogan, Fearne Cotton, Nick Grimshaw and Tess Daly.
 In 2014, Ball presented a BBC Two spin-off from The Voice UK called The Voice: Louder on Two.
 The show aired for one series of ten episodes.

 In 2015, Ball hosted EastEnders: Backstage Live, a spin-off show during the EastEnders live week.
 She co-presented the BBC Young Dancer competition with Darcey Bussell on BBC Two.

-She also narrated two ITV Specials, The Nation's Favourite '70s Number One and The Nation's Favourite '80s Number One as well as the BBC One series Don't Tell the Bride.
+Ball also narrated two ITV specials, The Nation's Favourite '70s Number One and The Nation's Favourite '80s Number One, as well as the BBC One series Don't Tell the Bride.
 In 2016, Ball co-presented Can't Touch This, a Saturday night game show for BBC One, alongside Ashley Banjo.
-She also narrated The Nation's Favourite Carpenters Song.

-She guest-presented an episode of Film 2016.
+Ball narrated The Nation's Favourite Carpenters Song, and guest-presented an episode of Film 2016.
 In 2017, Ball co-presented The Big Family Cooking Showdown with Nadiya Hussain on BBC Two.

-In 2020 and 2021, Ball appeared alongside her son Woody Fred Cook on Series 2 and 3 of Celebrity Gogglebox.
+Since 2020, Ball has appeared alongside her son Woody Fred Cook on Celebrity Gogglebox.

 In 2021, Ball appeared on The Masked Dancer, masked as Llama.
 She was the sixth celebrity to be unmasked.

+In 2023, Ball appeared as herself in Episode 1 of the BBC One comedy Queen of Oz.
+Ball is seen and heard on her radio programme questioning the outrageous antics of spoiled spare to the British crown, Princess Georgiana, played by Catherine Tate.

+In 2024, Ball appeared as a panellist on the "New Year's Treat" episode of Taskmaster for that year.